-The historic city of Istanbul, which until 1930 was called Constantinople, has played an important role during many historical events over the centuries.
-According to DigoPaul, the city has grown to be a modern metropolis, which still has plenty of cultural monuments from its past.
+According to Abbreviation Finder, the historic city of Istanbul, which until 1930 was called Constantinople, has played an important role during many historical events over the centuries.
+The city has grown to be a modern metropolis, which still has plenty of cultural monuments from its past.
 Despite the fact that as many as 15 million people live in the city, it is not Turkey’s capital, but is by far the largest city in Turkey.

 Every year, more than 7.5 million tourists travel to Istanbul.
 First and foremost, many want to see the historical sights that Istanbul has to offer, but many also spend their holidays here to enjoy the beautiful beaches.
 The summer months are very hot, and with so many inhabitants in a cramped and intimate city, it can get very hot.
 Therefore, many choose to postpone their visit to Istanbul in the autumn or spring, so that you can experience the tourist attractions in more affordable temperatures.